3 4 1 2 Simplified

 • Offensive Focus: Against weaker opposition, the wing-backs can push higher up the pitch, providing additional width and attacking impetus.
 The attacking midfielders can also push forward more aggressively.

 • In-Game Adjustments: During the match, coaches can swap the roles of the attacking and defensive midfielders based on the flow of the game.
-For instance, a more defensive-minded AM could switch with a DM in case the team is under pressure.
+Take this case: a more defensive-minded AM could switch with a DM in case the team is under pressure.

 • Pressing Strategies: The 3-4-1-2 can be used with both high and low pressing systems.
 A high press requires significant energy and coordination, while a low press emphasizes compactness and counter-attacking opportunities.